 It doesn't have to be this way.
 We're here to help.

-The YOURdata initiative strives to build open source alternatives to established and popular services used by many websites, and to build them in such a way that you can spin up your own production-ready instance and integrate with it, as quickly as you would sign up for and integrate with the existing services.
+The YOURdata initiative strives to build and support open source alternatives to established and popular services used by many websites, and to build them in such a way that you can spin up your own production-ready instance and integrate with it, as quickly as you would sign up for and integrate with alternatives where you are not in control of what happens to your and your users' data.

 Here are a few guiding principles for the projects we are building:

-With these rules in mind, we should be able to provide something much like your favourite open source projects, but at a slightly higher level of abstraction: entire applications that can work as services in your software system, fully and adequately encapsulating functionality.
+With these rules in mind, we are building services much like the open source projects you know and love, but at a slightly higher level of abstraction: entire applications that can work as services in your software system, fully and adequately encapsulating functionality.
 You won't have to reinvent the same system for different contexts.

 Get involved by getting in touch.